esp-rs/std-training/book/src/04_4_interrupts.md

 ```

-## Modify the code:
+## Random LED color on pushing a button

-✅ Modify the code so the RGB LED light changes to another random color upon each button press.
+✅ Modify the code so the RGB LED light changes to different random color upon each button press.
 The LED should not go out or change color if the button is not pressed for some time.

 ### Solving Help